1995 San Diego Chargers–New York Giants game: Game summary

 On the opening drive of the second half, the Giants turned the ball over when Mike Sherrard fumbled after catching a short pass from Brown on third down.
 The Chargers took advantage of the short field and on the seventh play of their drive, Hayden scored on an eight-yard touchdown run.
 Carney's extra point cut the deficit to seven.
-The Giants tried to make up for their gaffe on the previous drive and moved the ball again into the opposing side of the field, as Brown's completion to Aaron Pierce gained twenty-four yards and put New York at the San Diego 29.
+The Giants tried to make up for their gaffe on the previous drive and moved the ball again into the opposing side of the field, as Brown's completion to Aaron Pierce gained twenty-four yards and put the Giants at the Chargers' 29-yard line.
 Three straight incompletions followed, however, and Daluiso missed his field goal attempt.

-After both teams traded punts, San Diego tied the game in the fourth quarter.
+After both teams traded punts, the Chargers tied the game in the fourth quarter.
 The Giants had a chance to stop the Chargers on fourth down at their 29-yard line, but Gilbert found Tony Martin for a 13-yard completion to keep the drive going.
 The Chargers again found themselves down to a fourth down three plays later, but Rodney Culver found the end zone on an eight-yard touchdown run.
 Carney made the extra point to even the score at 17.

 The Giants took advantage of a short kick by Carney and Brian Kozlowski's return set them up at their own 47.
 Brown completed a pass to Sherrard for fourteen yards and Hampton followed with three more significant gains to put the Giants at the 9-yard line with a chance to regain the lead.
 However, Hampton was stopped for a loss on first-and-goal, and on the next play Brown threw a pass that was intercepted by Shaun Gayle at the 1 and taken the entire length of the field for a Chargers touchdown and a 24–17 lead with the extra point.

-Brown then lost a fumble on the next drive, giving the Chargers the ball inside New York territory on the 40-yard line.
-San Diego forced the Giants to use two of their timeouts by rushing the ball with Hayden four times, and then Carney came out and closed the scoring with a field goal.
+Brown then lost a fumble on the next drive, giving the Chargers the ball inside Giants territory on the 40-yard line.
+The Chargers forced the Giants to use two of their timeouts by rushing the ball with Hayden four times, and then Carney came out and closed the scoring with a field goal.
 A failed fourth down conversion was the result of the Giants' subsequent drive and Brown was sacked on the final play.